For the French version of this country profile, click here.

-Find out more information on the housing finance sector of Central African Republic, including key stakeholders, important policies and housing affordability:
+Find out more about information on the housing finance sector of South Africa, including key stakeholders, important policies and housing affordability:

 - Access to Finance